valory-xyz/airdrop-helper/README.md

     poetry install
     ```

-4. Explore the examples in the script at [packages/example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/packages/example.py), for example:
+4. Explore the examples in the script [example.py](https://github.com/valory-xyz/airdrop-helper/blob/main/example.py), for example:

     > [NOTE]
     > Some of the following tools require API keys or RPCs to be set in a .env file.
 Read the example script for more information.